Norse group: Subcategorization

-Several attempts have been made over the years to divide the retrograde satellites, now known as the Norse group, into subcategories based on the satellites' orbital characteristics, mainly their semi-major axes or inclinations, and sometimes their eccentricities.
+Several attempts have been made over an extended period to divide the retrograde satellites of Saturn into subcategories based on the satellites' orbital characteristics.

-In their 2001 article reporting on the discovery of the first irregular moons around Saturn since that of Phoebe, Gladman et al. separated by inclination four of the five newly discovered retrograde satellites (later known as Ymir, Thrymr, Mundilfari, and Suttungr) in a group with Phoebe called the "Phoebe group".
-They tentatively placed the last moon (Skathi) on its own due to its differing inclination.

-In 2003, Grav et al. performed an analysis and determined that Ymir's colour and semi-major axis made it incompatible with having originated from Phoebe in a collision.
-They concluded that Gladman et al.'s Phoebe group was most likely composed of two dynamical groups instead of one, centred on the moons Phoebe and Ymir, both around 174° in inclination.
-They did not attempt to classify the other three moons in the Phoebe group with either Phoebe or Ymir.
+In their 2001 article reporting on the discovery of the first irregular moons around Saturn since that of Phoebe, Gladman et al. separated by inclination four of the five newly discovered retrograde satellites (later named Ymir, Thrymr, Mundilfari, and Suttungr) in a group with Phoebe called the "Phoebe group".
+They tentatively placed the last moon (Skathi) on its own due to its differing inclination, though Mundilfari's inclination also differed enough from the rest of the group to be questionable.
+A later study disputed Ymir's membership, determining that its colour and semi-major axis made it incompatible with having originated from Phoebe in a collision.
+They did not attempt to validate the membership of the other three moons.

 In 2008, Nicholson et al. split the retrograde satellites into three groups, but made no attempt to justify their potential shared dynamic origins, simply roughly sorting them by inclination alone.
 Each group was centred on a moon and their inclination.
-They did mention the convention of naming all retrograde satellites after figures in Norse mythology, but did not treat them as a group of their own.
-Their groups were the Phoebe group with an inclination around 175° (Phoebe, Suttungr, Thrymr, Ymir, and Fornjot), the Mundilfari group with an inclination at 168° (Mundilfari, S/2004 S 7, Aegir, S/2004 S 12, S/2004 S 13, Hati, Fenrir, and S/2004 S 17), and the Skathi group with an inclination at 153° (Skathi, Narvi, Farbauti, Bergelmir, and Bestla).
+Their groups were the Phoebe group with an inclination around 175° (Phoebe, Suttungr, Thrymr, Ymir, and Fornjot), the Mundilfari group with an inclination at 168° (Mundilfari, Saturn LXVII, Aegir, S/2004 S 12, S/2004 S 13, Hati, Fenrir, and S/2004 S 17), and the Skathi group with an inclination at 153° (Skathi, Narvi, Farbauti, Bergelmir, and Bestla).
 They did not provide exhaustive lists of all members in their groups, and commented that nine newly discovered satellites at the time all fell into their inclination groupings but did not specify which moons went into which groups.

 Also in 2008, Turrini et al. pointed out that members from a potential Phoebe family would likely be collisionally removed by the moon itself, which argues against the existence of the family.
-As half of all potential collisions between irregular moons would involve Phoebe, this produces a "sweeping effect" that they presumed was probably the cause of a lack of known moons with semi-major axes around Phoebe's.
-They instead proposed a total of six retrograde "families" (not necessarily covering all 27 of the known retrograde satellites at the time), each containing two or three moons, by assuming that moons in a group have a shared collisional origin with realistic dispersion velocities (≤200 m/s).
+As half of all potential collisions between irregular moons would involve Phoebe due to its large size, this produces a "sweeping effect" that they presumed was probably the cause of a lack of known moons with semi-major axes around Phoebe's.
+They proposed that it was not related to any of the other known irregular moons, noting that none of the other satellites had compatible colours.
+Using an algorithm called the Hierarchical Clustering Method, they found several retrograde "families", which did not cover all 27 of the known retrograde satellites at the time.
+A group was qualified as a viable family if it passed the condition that the members were close enough in their orbital elements to potentially have a shared collisional origin with realistic dispersion velocities (≤200 m/s).
+Six of these were found to be acceptably realistic.
 The six groups were: